vdkd888/droneproject/README.md

 ## Ultrasonic System Software

-- The Sketch once uploaded onto the Ardunio Prints the direction the drone will travel or functions it completes depending on the spatial environment (Forward F, Right R, Left L, Stop S etc.)
+The Sketch once uploaded onto the Ardunio Prints the direction the drone will travel or functions it completes depending on the spatial environment (Forward F, Right R, Left L, Stop S etc.)

 ![](http://s8.postimg.org/yg0ox6c05/flowchart1.png)
 ![](http://s30.postimg.org/4pr2p91td/table.png)
-- There are two sketches available:
+There are two sketches available:
-- Sketch 1: Continuously prints data to the drone
+- `Sketch 1`: Continuously prints data to the drone
-- Sketch 2: Only prints new data if it differs from the current data (This method takes up less memory)
+- `Sketch 2`: Only prints new data if it differs from the current data (This method takes up less memory)
-- Note: You should upload a sketch to just the ultrasonic system (not connected to the drone) and block the sensors to see what the data output is.
+Note: You should upload a sketch to just the ultrasonic system (not connected to the drone) and block the sensors to see what the data output is.
 This way you can better understand how it works and test it

-## Command Script
+### Command Script

-- This defines the drone functions using the API and tells the drone where to navigate to depending on the data received from the ultrasonic system
+This defines the drone functions using the API and tells the drone where to navigate to depending on the data received from the ultrasonic system
 ![](http://s9.postimg.org/eh0xldxsv/flowchart2.png)

-## Configurations
+### Configurations

 - Sensors positioned Front, Left, Right and on the Top
 - Blocking the Top sensor triggers the drone to land
 - Blocking the Front sensor less than 50cm will make it hover in its current position
 - More sensor and distance configurations can be modified to change drone functions

-## Getting Software onto Drone
+### Getting Software onto Drone

 - Get node on the drone (This method was identified by [Maxodgen](https://gist.github.com/maxogden/4152815))
 - download node and node-serialport from https://github.com/felixge/node-cross-compiler/downloads